crosspath/rails-annotate-solargraph/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rails-annotate-solargraph.
+Bug reports and pull requests are welcome on Gitlab at https://gitlab.com/mateuszdrewniak/rails-annotate-solargraph.

 ## License